IBM/operator-sample-go/scripts/README.md

 The documentation is structured in following sections.

 1. Technical environment
+2. Setup your environment
-2. The script automation
+3. The script automation
-3. Types of scripts
+4. Types of scripts
-4. Script parameters
+5. Script parameters

 ### 1. Technical environment